dahlbyk/posh-git/README.md

 ![~\GitHub\posh-git [master]> ][prompt-path]

-If you would like to make your prompt span two lines, with a newline after the Git status summary, use these settings:
+If you would like to make your prompt span two lines, with a newline after the Git status summary, use this setting:

 ```text
 $GitPromptSettings.DefaultPromptMiddle.Text = '`n'